 Core Responsibilities of a Notary Public

-Notaries public play a critical role in maintaining legal integrity by performing essential duties that ensure the authenticity of various documents.
+Notaries play a critical role in maintaining legal integrity by performing essential duties that ensure the authenticity of various documents.

 Administering Oaths and Affirmations